-Accepting yourself and condition is the first step towards your recovery.
-Living with chronic pain can pose a lot of challenges in your daily life.
+Accepting yourself and your condition is the first step towards your recovery.
+Living with chronic pain can pose a lot of challenges to your daily life.
 Instead of pondering on questions like, “Why me?” and your life before your diagnosis, consider accepting the negative aspects of your conditions and finding ways to help you cope with and ease your symptoms.

 The positive aspect

-- Getting out of the house
+Getting out of the house

-- Asking for help
+Asking for help

-Insomnia and depression can be side effects of peripheral neuropathy.
+Additionally, insomnia and depression can be side effects of peripheral neuropathy.
 Consider asking for help from counselors and therapists who can suggest methods to make your symptoms more comfortable to live with.

 Asking for support